 What is Chronic Stress?

-If we remain in a heightened state of stress over longer periods, in situations such as financial problems, sudden job loss, divorce, or exams, for example, the stress response can become harmful.
-The condition in which the body has difficulties returning to its normal state is called long-term or chronic stress.
+Suppose we remain stressed over longer periods in financial problems, sudden job loss, divorce, or exams.
+In that case, the stress response can become harmful.
+Long-term or chronic stress is when the body has difficulties returning to normal.
 Responses to chronic stress can be of both physical, emotional, and behavioral nature:

-- Behavioral responses to stress may appear to be bad habits: smoking, excessive spending, nail-biting, fidgeting, and aggressivity.
+3. Behavioral responses to stress may appear as bad habits: smoking, excessive spending, nail-biting, fidgeting, and behaving aggressively.

 Relaxation Response